Learn how to make a personalized decorated yeti cup or any other stainless steel tumbler by adding water slide decal pictures to them.

 If you’d like to see a video of applying the mod podge glitter, go to my tutorial by clicking here.

 Remove the tape and let the cup dry upside down.

-Remove the painters tape so it doesn’t dry with the glue on it which makes it harder to come off.
-Once it’s dry, sand it with wet sandpaper.
-Spray the bottle with water and then gently sand it up and down to make smooth.
-(I found the wet sandpaper in the automotive department of Wal-mart)
+Remove the painter’s tape so it doesn’t dry with the glue on it which makes it harder to come off.

 There you have it!
 A way to make a decorated Yeti cup or Ozark tumbler without having to use epoxy.
 As you can see from the pictures, it’s not as smooth as epoxy but it still works and actually has a nice texture to it!

 The photos are blurry in this picture because I was trying to get a good pic of the sparkles in the glitter!

 Make sure to check out my post here on how to epoxy glitter tumblers.
 It’s not as hard you might think!
 If you want to see my complete guide to personalizing tumblers from beginner to advanced click here!

 Thanks for stopping by!
 Have a great day!